neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/data/git-datasets.md

 git push
 ```

-Finally, ask one of that dataset's reviewers to [look at your pull request](#Reviewing-Pull-Requests).
+Finally, ask one of that dataset's reviewers to [look at your pull request](#Reviewing-Pull-Requests) by opening an issue on [neuropoly/data-management](https://github.com/neuropoly/data-management).

 ### Reviewing Pull Requests